 I was born in Miami and was delighted to return to Florida to start in private practice in 1996.
 I graduated from the University of Miami and attended Nova Southeastern College of Osteopathic Medicine.
-I received recognition as an undergraduate and was selected as a fellow in Osteopathic Principles and Practice.
+I received recognition as an undergraduate medical student and was selected as a fellow in Osteopathic Principles and Practice.
 I completed a general internship at a small community hospital in Broward County.
-I then began my family medicine residency at the Medical University of South Carolina, which has the oldest and most prestigious family medicine residency in the southeastern United States.
+I then began my Family Medicine residency at the Medical University of South Carolina, which has the oldest and most prestigious family medicine residency in the southeastern United States.

-I had my first child at the end of my residency program my second son in the Millennium Year.
+I had my first child at the end of my residency program in Charleston.
+My second son was born here in Gainesville during the Millennium Year.
 I am an active member in my parish, Holy Faith Catholic Church.
-My children attend St. Patrick Interparish School and I am an active volunteer at their school.
+My children attended St. Patrick Interparish School.
+My oldest was in the Cambridge Program and graduated from Gainesville High School (Go Canes!)
+He now attends Florida State University (Go Noles!)
+My youngest is in his senior year at Gainesville HS.